Syria mediator wants U.N. resolution based on Geneva deal

 CAIRO The international mediator on Syria, Lakhdar Brahimi, called on Sunday for world powers to issue a U.N.
 Security Council resolution based on a deal they reached in June to set up a transitional government in a bid to end the bloodshed.

-Russian Foreign Minister Sergei Lavrov, speaking at the same Cairo news conference, dismissed the need for a resolution and said others were stoking violence by backing rebels.
-His comment highlighted divisions and the impasse over Syria's civil war.
+Russian Foreign Minister Sergei Lavrov, speaking at the same Cairo news conference, dismissed the need for a resolution and said others were stoking violence by backing rebels, comments that highlighted divisions and the impasse over the crisis.

-Russia and China, both permanent council members, have vetoed three Western-backed U.N. draft resolutions condemning President Bashar al-Assad's government for the violence.
-The other three permanent members are the United States, Britain and France.

-Peaceful protests began in Syria in March 2011 but turned into an armed revolt after Assad turned his military on the demonstrators.
+The uprising began with peaceful protests in March 2011 but turned into an armed revolt after Assad turned his military on the demonstrators.
 About 32,000 people have been killed.

-The Geneva Declaration, that was agreed in June 30 when Kofi Annan was still international mediator, called for a transitional administration but did not specify what role, if any, Russia's ally Assad would have.
+The Geneva Declaration, that was agreed in June 30 when Kofi Annan was still international mediator, called for a transitional administration but did not specify what role, if any, Russia's ally Syrian President Bashar al-Assad would have.

 "It is important that the Geneva Declaration be turned into a resolution from the Security Council to gain the power to enable it to become an applicable political project," Brahimi said after a meeting between him, Lavrov and Arab League chief Nabil Elaraby in the Egyptian capital.

-"I encourage member states at the Security Council to continue talks to reach this resolution," said Brahimi, appointed by the United Nations and League.
-He earlier pressed for a ceasefire during a Muslim holiday last month that failed.
+"I encourage member states at the Security Council to continue talks to reach this resolution," said Brahimi, appointed by the United Nations and League, who earlier pressed for a ceasefire during a Muslim holiday last month that failed.

 Lavrov said both sides should be forced to sit down to negotiations, saying Moscow backed the Geneva Declaration.